🔥

 How much does thermal paste replacement cost for a ASUS ROG Strix G16?

-How long does thermal paste replacement take?
+How long does thermal paste replacement take and how hard is it?

 External Resources